zowe/docs-site/docs/guides/IMPF-workingwithprofiles.md

 **More information:**
 - For an in-depth look at schema, see [JSON Schema](),

-## Configure commands to load profiles
+## Configuring commands to load profiles
 After you define the profile types on your configuration document, you specify the profile type (or types) that you want the command to load in the profiles property in the command definition document.

 By default, when you specify a profile that your command uses, the framework automatically adds options that let you specify which profile of that type you want to use (unless the command definition requests that the option be suppressed).
 The options are in the form --<type>-profile.